stefanliydov/Java-Fundamentals/README.md

 # Java-Fundamentals
-Th?s? are my projects and homework made during the Java fundamentals course at SoftUni.
+These are my projects and homework made during the Java fundamentals course at SoftUni.